Innocent of Alaska: Kamchatka ministry

-On April 21, 1850, Bishop Innocent was elevated to Archbishop.
+On April 21, 1850, Bishop Innocent was elevated to archbishop.
 In 1852 the Yakut area was admitted to the Kamchatka Diocese.
 In September 1853 Archbishop Innocent took up permanent residence in the town of Yakutsk.
 Innocent took frequent trips throughout his enlarged diocese.
 He devoted much energy to the translation of the scriptures and service books into the Yakut (Sakha) language.

 In April 1865 Archbishop Innocent was appointed a member of the Holy Governing Synod of the Russian Orthodox Church.

 Metropolitan of Moscow

-On November 19, 1867, he was appointed the Metropolitan of Moscow, succeeding his friend and mentor, Saint Filaret, who had died.
+On November 19, 1867, he was appointed the Metropolitan of Moscow, succeeding his friend and mentor, Filaret, who had died.
 As metropolitan, he undertook revisions of many church texts that contained errors, raised funds to improve the living conditions of impoverished priests, and established a retirement home for clergy.

 Death and legacy

 Innocent died on March 31, 1879.
 He was buried on April 5, 1879, at Trinity-St. Sergius Lavra, outside Moscow.